What Causes Bleeding Gums?

 4. Brushing or Flossing Too Vigorously

 Pregnant women may experience swollen gums and bleeding during brushing.
-The American Pregnancy Association calls this "pregnancy gingivitis."
-Hormones can alter the body's response to the bacteria that cause gum disease, causing inflammation.
+Public Health Canada refers to this as pregnancy gingivitis.
+Hormones during pregnancy can affect your gums causing them to be more sensitive and they might bleed easily.
 Going to your dentist and dental hygiene appointments, regular brushing, and daily flossing can help to prevent gum inflammation and bleeding from becoming worse.

 You can correct bleeding gums with proper oral hygiene using a soft-bristled brush and gentle flossing technique.
 Keep up with your dental appointments so you can prevent gingivitis and the more severe gum disease stages.